-2014 while Monument plans to proceed with mining initiatives that it expects will optimize and advance the process flow sheet for the Mengapur deposit, the Company continues its work in order to provide a resource estimate for the Mengapur Project as a whole through mine modeling and other related work based on the fiscal 2013 exploration results.
+In fiscal 2013 Monument completed an extensive drill program at Mengapur totaling 50,045 metres drilled.
+The new drill data has been combined with the existing 58,000 metres drilled by Malaysia Mining Corporation (the former owner) into a new project database.
+In 2014 while Monument plans to proceed with mining initiatives that it expects will optimize and advance the process flow sheet for the Mengapur deposit, the Company continues its work in order to provide a resource estimate for the Mengapur Project as a whole (other than magnetite-containing topsoils) through mine modeling and other related work based on Monument's exploration drilling results.
 The PEA study is expected to be completed by March 31, 2014.
 While completion of this complex PEA report has taken longer than initially estimated, it will be a major achievement and provide a significant update to the historic feasibility study completed by the project's former owners.